-Beyond the fight against food insecurity, these projects are part of an innovative social dimension, and contribute to a more responsible dietary transition. in addition, these socially innovative projects also contribute to the emergence of more responsible food models that promote people's autonomy and combat food waste.
-The actors in the supported entities highlight their multiple goals as a key success factor, promoting a qualitative project and relying on the idea that the support provided in the field of nutrition must be dignified, useful and
+Beyond the fight against food insecurity, these projects are part of an innovative social dimension, and contribute to a more responsible dietary transition.
+In addition, these socially innovative projects also contribute to the emergence of more responsible food models that promote people's autonomy and combat food waste.
+Beyond the primary objective of feeding people in vulnerable circumstances, these actions aim to promote the fight against food waste and the autonomy of populations.
+These projects have strong local roots, with a commitment that is environmental, social, cultural and educational.
+The actors in the supported entities highlight their multiple goals as a key success factor, promoting a qualitative project and relying on the idea that the support provided in the field of nutrition must be dignified, useful and sustainable, rather than providing only short-term quantitative food assistance.